slotThe/slotThe.github.io/posts/aoc-in-bqn.md

 Parsing the input works as expected, in that we split each line on the tab character, and parse all the resulting sequences of digits as numbers.
-All that's left to do is to assembly the table in to a rank two array.
+All that's left to do is to assemble the table into a rank two array.
 By means of *cells* we get the maximum and minimum for every row<!-- -->—using the `⌈´-⌊´` train, which is a great one to reason through—<!-- -->and sum up the resulting vector to get our answer.